-There are a range of telecare sensors that when connected to the Lifeline base unit can support both visually and hearing impaired users to live safely and independently at home.
-These sensors ensure the user or carer is alerted when an alarm call is raised via the Lifeline home unit.
+There are a range of telecare sensors that when connected to the personal alarm base unit helps to provide added reassurance and protection to both visually impaired and hearing impaired users allowing them to live safely at home.

 The Pillow Alert Pad is placed under the pillow and uses vibration to alert the sleeping user of various calls and alerts.
 The Pillow Alert Pad will vibrate at night to wake the sleeping user/carer for vital alarms such as smoke detectors.